isabella232/dynamic-media-classic.en-1/help/creating-image-maps.md

 ---
 # Creating Image Maps{#creating-image-maps}

 An Image Map is a region on an image, an eCatalog page, or an image in a SpinSet, that displays a rollover panel with text.
 When the user clicks an Image Map, an action of some kind is triggered.
 For example, a web page is launched so that the user can learn more about a product.
-To call attention to Image Maps, an outline appears around an Image Map when the user moves the pointer over it.
+An outline appears around an Image Map when the user moves the pointer over it.

-Besides the ability to create an image map in Dynamic Media Classic, or you can also create image maps when you design a catalog in Adobe Acrobat or Adobe InDesign.
+Besides the ability to create image maps in Dynamic Media Classic, you can also create image maps when you design a catalog in Adobe Acrobat or Adobe InDesign.

-When you create Image Maps you can do any of the following:
+When you create Image Maps, you can do any of the following:

 * Enter rollover text.
-* Enter JavaScript and URLs for launching web pages.
+* Enter JavaScript™ and URLs for launching web pages.
 * Create URL templates for Image Maps.
 * Copy Image Maps to other images, or eCatalog pages, or SpinSets.
 * Export Image Maps to CSV or to XML.
-* Import image metadata from a tab delimited file or from an XML file.
+* Import image metadata from a tab-delimited file or from an XML file.
 * Define other actions as determined by the World Wide Web Consortium.
 * Preview Image Maps.